Travel advice for Madagascar

 If you're not sold on the idea of the weather in Madagascar in March, see our full guide to when to go to Madagascar.

-March signals the start of autumn in Madagascar, but the temperatures remain quite warm.
+March signals the start of fall in Madagascar, but the temperatures remain quite warm.
 If you're in Antananarivo or the central highlands, you’ll see average highs around 81°F (27°C), with cooler nights dipping to 62°F (17°C).
 On the east coast, in places like Toamasina, it stays hot, with temperatures ranging from 73°F (23°C) to 87°F (31°C).

 The west coast, especially Mahajanga, continues to experience high temperatures, with average highs around 91°F (33°C) and lows of 75°F (24°C).
 Down in the south, Toliara remains one of the hottest areas, with daytime highs reaching 91°F (33°C) and nighttime lows around 72°F (22°C).
 Up north in Antsiranana, it’s also warm, with highs of 88°F (31°C) and lows of 75°F (24°C).